Uninett/Howitz/README.rst

 database local to the frontend server.

-When logging in to Howitz a user uses a normal password (not the token) which is used to safely fetch the token for connecting to the zino protocol 1 server.
+When logging in to Howitz a user uses a normal password (not the token) which is used to safely fetch the token for connecting to the Zino protocol 1 server.
 This password can be treated like any other password and be put in a vault or a password manager.